Diagnosing asthma in children

 There is no single reliable test (‘gold standard’) and there are no standardised diagnostic criteria for asthma.

-- a consistent clinical response to an inhaled bronchodilator or preventer.
+- clinical response to a treatment trial with an inhaled short-acting beta2 agonist reliever or preventer

-Figure: Steps in the diagnosis of asthma in children Please view and print this figure separately: https://www.asthmahandbook.org.au/figure/show/17
+Figure: Steps in the diagnosis of asthma in children aged 1-5 years Please view and print this figure separately: http://www.asthmahandbook.org.au/figure/show/17

 - episodic respiratory symptoms such as wheezing and cough are very common in children, particularly in children under 3 years